milesmaloney/Game-Builder/README.md

 Issues:
-    Prompting for multiple enemies/allies does not work as intended when a reprompt is required Stat changes do not have any timer related to them and they need some way to store the duration while the stats are reduced
+    Stat changes do not have any timer related to them and they need some way to store the duration while the stats are reduced

 To-do:
     Create startgame function that defines the game over condition (all allies + players or enemies are dead) and runs the turn loop
     Create status effect execution function that executes the stat changes of a status effect